 - 1 medium onion rough chopped

-- 3 cloves garlic rough chopped finely
+- 3 cloves garlic rough chopped

 - 3 tablespoons olive oil divided